idio-lang/DIPS/source/scheme/scheme-basics.rst

-:lname:`C`’s ``if``.  :lname:`C`’s ``if`` is, in turn, (probably) implemented with a machine code instruction to test and branch, itself written in processor microcode and eventually into transistor NAND gates where, um, dunno.  *Look!* A squirrel!
+:lname:`C`’s ``if``.  :lname:`C`’s ``if`` is, in turn, (probably) implemented with a machine code instruction to test and branch, itself written in processor microcode and eventually into transistor NAND gates where, um, ...  *Look!* A squirrel!

 In the meanwhile, glossing over the detail, most functions are *derived* forms and their arguments are evaluated before the function